manveru/innate/README.md

 ### Templating

-The basic functionality for templating is provided by Innate, it only provides a `None` and `ERB` templating engine.
+The basic functionality for templating is provided by Innate, it only provides the `None`, `Etanni` and `ERB` templating engines.
 The other engines are in Ramaze.

 #### Ezamar